BART station musician Ron Kemp brings simple joy to frazzled commuters

 Kemp, 60, has been playing here and at the Powell BART station since last October, improving his craft, inspiring fellow San Franciscans, making friends who are trying to help him get on his feet and ultimately trying to survive.

-“I look forward to coming down the escalator and hearing your music,” writes Michelle on the Facebook page Kemp maintains.
+“I look forward to coming down the escalator and hearing your music,” writes a fan named Michelle on Kemp’s Facebook page.
 Michelle describes herself as a Civic Center commuter who works at a nearby childcare center.
 “I think you bring a lot of joy to people,” she goes on to tell him.

-When Bhanu Vikram, a station agent at the Powell station first heard Kemp, he told the busker that he couldn’t perform with an amplifier.
+When Bhanu Vikram, a station agent at Powell, first heard Kemp, he told the busker that he couldn’t perform with an amplifier.
 Then, Vikram changed his mind.
 “He ended up liking it and came over and said, ‘You can turn it up some, I like it.’
 And we’ve been friends ever since then,” Kemp said.

 “He’s wonderful, the way he sings.
 It just moves me, and it moves everyone,” says Vikram.
 “I’ve always said, ‘Thank you for coming here and spreading all the positive vibes.’”